apache/doris/docs/en/sql-reference/sql-statements/Data Definition/CREATE TABLE.md

     Syntax:
         key_type(k1[,k2 ...])
     Explain:
-        Data is orderd by specified key columns.
+        Data is order by specified key columns.
 And has different behaviors for different key  desc.
             AGGREGATE KEY:
                     value columns will be aggregated is key columns are same.
             UNIQUE KEY: